Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Introduction

-\begin{theorem} There is a polynomial-time algorithm, that given a general matroid $M_1 = (X, \mathcal{I}_1)$ and $k-1$ partition matroids $ M_2, \ldots, M_k$, will produce a coloring of the intersection $M = \cap_{i=1}^k M_i$ using at most $1+\sum_{i=1}^k \left(\chi(M_i) -1\right)$ colors. \end{theorem}
+\begin{theorem} There is a polynomial-time algorithm that, given a general matroid $M_1 = (X, \mathcal{I}_1)$ and $k-1$ partition matroids $ M_2, \ldots, M_k$, will produce a coloring of the intersection $M = \cap_{i=1}^k M_i$ using at most $1+\sum_{i=1}^k \left(\chi(M_i) -1\right)$ colors. \end{theorem}

-The upper bound in Theorem \ref{thm:main} matches the standard upper bound when all of the matroids are partition matroids, improves by one on the existential upper bound for two general matroids in \Cref{thm:nonconstructive2}, and improves by a factor of two on the existential upper bound for general matroids from \Cref{thm:nonconstructive1}.
+The upper bound in Theorem \ref{thm:main} matches the standard upper bound when all of the matroids are partition matroids, improves by one on the existential upper bound for two general matroids in Theorem \ref{thm:nonconstructive2}, and improves by a factor of two on the existential upper bound for $k$ general matroids from Theorem \ref{thm:nonconstructive1}.
 Another immediate corollary of Theorem \ref{thm:main} is:

-\begin{corollary} There is a polynomial-time algorithm, that given a general matroid $M_1 = (X, \mathcal{I}_1)$ and $k-1$ matroids $ M_2, \ldots, M_k$ that are each of the following types: graphic, laminar, transversal, partition, or a gammoid, will produce a coloring of the intersection $M = \cap_{i=1}^k M_i$ that has worst-case approximation ratio $2k$. \end{corollary}
+\begin{corollary} There is a polynomial-time algorithm that, given a general matroid $M_1 = (X, \mathcal{I}_1)$ and $k-1$ matroids $ M_2, \ldots, M_k$ that are each of the following types: graphic, laminar, transversal, partition, or a gammoid, will produce a coloring of the intersection $M = \cap_{i=1}^k M_i$ that has worst-case approximation ratio $2k-1$. \end{corollary}

-Corollary \ref{cor:main} follows from Theorem \ref{thm:main} by first noting that the chromatic number of the intersection of matroids is at least the maximum chromatic number of the individual matroids and then applying the known efficient reductions of these standard combinatorial matroids to partition matroids ~\cite{part_decomp_1, part_decomp_2, part_decomp_gammoid}.
-This is the first polynomial-time $O(1)$-approximation for the matroid intersection coloring problem where one of the matroids can be a general matroid.
+Corollary \ref{cor:main} follows from Theorem \ref{thm:main} by first noting that the chromatic number of the intersection of matroids is at least the maximum chromatic number of the individual matroids and then applying the known efficient reductions of these standard combinatorial matroids to partition matroids ~\cite{part_decomp_1,part_decomp_2,part_decomp_gammoid}.
+Taking $k = 2$ in~Corollary \ref{cor:main} yields:

-\textbf{Illustrative applications.} In Section~\ref{sec:applications} we illustrate the applicability of Theorem \ref{thm:main}.
-In particular we show how to apply Theorem~\ref{thm:main} to derive constructive proofs (polynomial-time algorithms) with performance guarantees similar to the guarantees in the existential results in the combinatorial literature.
-In particular, we consider applications to rainbow matroid covering, a problem closely related to Rota’s Basis Conjecture, and coloring the intersection of the independent sets in a graph with an arbitrary matroid, a problem closely related to the Strong Coloring Conjecture.
+\begin{corollary} There is a polynomial-time 3-approximation for matroid intersection coloring of a general matroid and a matroid which is either graphic, laminar, transversal, partition, or a gammoid. \end{corollary}

+In the $k=2$ case, Corollary \ref{cor:k=2} gives the first polynomial-time $O(1)$-approximation algorithm for matroid intersection coloring where one of the matroids may be a general matroid.
+Previously, the best-known approximation for coloring a general and partition matroid was $O(\log n)$, through a reduction to Set Cover (where the sets are given through oracle access).